-Government Proceedings In April 2016, Chevron received a proposal from the South Coast Air Quality Management District seeking to collectively resolve certain notices of violation issued in 2012 and 2013.
-Collective resolution of the alleged violations may result in the payment of a civil penalty of \$100,000 or more.
+As initially disclosed in the Quarterly Report on Form 10-Q for the quarter ended March 31, 2016, in April 2016, Chevron received a proposal from the South Coast Air Quality Management District ("SCAQMD") seeking to collectively resolve certain notices of violation ("NOVs") issued in 2012 and 2013 to the Chevron refinery in El Segundo, California.
+Chevron and the SCAQMD are negotiating a potential combined resolution of the NOVs.
+The SCAQMD has now proposed a combined resolution of NOVs from 2014, in addition to the NOVs from 2012 and 2013.
+Collective resolution of these NOVs may result in the payment of a civil penalty of \$100,000 or more.